Nonprofit Resources

 - What types of planned gifts or alternative giving techniques will the organization offer and accept?

-Integrating Fundraising and Gift Acceptance With Your Mission
+Integrating Fundraising and Gift Acceptance with Your Mission

 Many gift acceptance policies simply identify acceptable gifts based on the nature of the asset offered.
 However, determining which gifts you should accept involves more than simply deciding which types of assets you are willing to receive.
 As an initial matter, your gift acceptance policy should determine which officer or officers of your organization are authorized to accept a gift on behalf of your organization.

-There are several reasons why is this important:
+There are several reasons why this is important:

 - A donor may attach a condition or restriction to a gift with which your organization is unwilling or unable to comply.

-- A well-meaning donor may offer a gift because of their wish for your organization to start a new program or activity that would be a distraction from your strategic vision.
+- A well-meaning donor may offer a gift because of their wish for your organization to start a new program or activity that would be a distraction from your organization’s strategic vision.

-A gift also may be unacceptable for reasons unrelated to the type of gift.
+A gift may also be unacceptable for reasons unrelated to the type of gift.
 Examples include:

 - Gifts that would link your organization to a person or group that would cause your organization embarrassment.

-- Gifts that are antithetical to your organization’s mission, such a gift to a church of stock in a company that makes and sells pornography.
+- Gifts that are antithetical to your organization’s mission, such as a gift to a church of stock in a company that makes and sells pornography.

-Planned Gifts
+Establishing Guidelines for Planned Gifts

-- The minimum contribution for which a gift annuity will be issued,
+- The minimum contribution for which a gift annuity will be issued

-- How the gift annuity rate will be determined,
+- How the gift annuity rate will be determined

-- What types of assets will be accepted in exchange for a gift annuity.
+- What types of assets will be accepted in exchange for a gift annuity

 In the case of a charitable remainder trust or charitable lead trust, the gift acceptance policy should state:

-- The types of assets that may be contributed,
+- The types of assets that may be contributed

-- Any administrative fee that will be charged.
+- Any administrative fee that will be charged

 Similar provisions should be incorporated for gifts of life insurance, bargain sales, conservation easements, and gifts of remainder interests in a personal residence, farm, or ranch.